Market Making via Reinforcement Learning in China Commodity Market

-Different from dealer market, order-driven market is purely driven by orders and one can freely decide submit limit order or market to be a maker or dealer.
-Makers quote limit order(LO) and provide liquidity while taker submit market order(MO) and consume liquidity.
-The strategic choice between those two type orders in an order-driven market was studied by Parlour\cite{parlour1998price}.
-It revealed that the status of orderbook will affect the selection of order types.
-Specifically, longer queue in self side will make posing a limit order less attractive and longer queue in the opponent side will make it more appealing.
-This provides theoretical support for the effectiveness of orderbook imbalance in short trend prediction.
+Unlike the dealer market, the order-driven market is driven by orders.
+One can freely decide to submit limited orders or market orders to be a maker or dealer.
+Makers quote limit order(LO) and provide liquidity while takers submit market order(MO) and consume liquidity.
+The strategic choice between those two types of orders in an order-driven market was studied by Parlour\cite{parlour1998price}.
+It revealed that the status of the orderbook will affect the selection of order types.
+Specifically, a longer queue on the self side will make posing a limit order less attractive, and a longer queue on the opposite side will make it more appealing.
+This provides theoretical support for the effectiveness of the orderbook imbalance indicator in short trend prediction.